chengchengcode/ALMA-data-reduction-tips/README.md

     You can enumerate up to 10 MOUSs in your request.

+The above requested data will be online for about 28 days.

 Or get the science ready data products from NRAO: https://data.nrao.edu/portal/#/

 The above services from EU, EA, NA only run the script_for_pi.py in the script folder.
-So if the data request some special treatments.
+So if the data request some special treatments:

 Example 1: if we run script_for_PI.py of 2015.1.00456.S then we will get only stripe pattern and no target in the image because in readme file: "some of the far-out antennas showed significant short term phase fluctuations", and in the imaging script: "some antennas are located on very remote pads, and were kept for calibration purposes." so we need handle care.

 Example 2: 2013.1.01358.S data is obtained in early cycles, and the calibration process in the last part of script_for_pi.py is commented out.
 And it is possible to add them back by runing the calibration process.

+the delievered ms file may not quite work.
+So maybe it is necessary to read the qa report pdf or readme.txt files or for the requested ALMA ID.